-By pointing to a different statute, the Director does not change his obligation to formally determine an ACGWS.
-The determination of an ACGWS was of primary importance to Judge Wildman.
-He stated:
+By pointing to a different statute, the Director does not change his obligation to

 Determining an area of common ground water supply is critical in a surface to ground water call.
 Its boundary defines the world of water users whose rights may be affected by the call, and who ultimately need to be given notice and an opportunity to be heard.
 In the Court's estimation, determining the applicable area of common ground water supply is the single most important factor relevant to the proper and orderly processing of a call involving the conjunctive management of surface and ground water.